oracle-livelabs/database/datapump-x-platform-migration/06-xtts-transport-phase/xtts-transport-phase.md

 ## Task 2: Final Incremental Restore (TARGET)

 Open the target console.
 The final incremental restore also needs the "res.txt" and "incrbackups.txt" files from source.

-So copy them:
+### Step 1: Copy "res.txt" (TARGET)

   ```
     <copy>